 - Interchange Program Priority Rank 8 - The project is in the early stages of delivery, and the budgetary estimate could be impacted by right of way and utility relocation costs, impacts to area businesses, and increases in construction costs. - The cost estimate is based on the Draft Project Report dated July 2021.
 The cost estimate was validated and escalated as described in Sections 2.2 and 2.3.

-Project Lead Agency: SBCTA Current Development Phase: PA/ED Complete for Beneficial Use: 2025
+Project Lead Agency: SBCTA Current Development Phase: PA/ED Complete for Beneficial Use: 2025 Funding Plan: The project is funded as shown in the table below.

 I-10/MOUNT VERNON AVENUE INTERCHANGE (1,000s)